 We then calculated the meta-analytic effect for object identification in response to mispronounced words.
 In this case, the variance-weighted meta-analytic effect size Hedges’ g was 0.25 (SE = 0.06) which was also significantly different from zero (CI [0.133, 0.367], p < .001).
 This is considered a small effect size (Cohen, 1988), but significantly above zero, which suggests that even when presented with a mispronounced label, infants fixated the correct object.
 In other words, infants are able to resolve mispronunciations, a key skill in language processing We again note the publication bias (which was smaller in this condition), and the possibility that the effect size Hedges’ g may be overestimated.
-But, as the p-curve indicated evidential value, we are confident in the overall patterns, namely that infants fixate the target even after hearing a mispronounced label.
+But, as the p-curve indicated evidential value, we are confident in the overall pattern, namely that infants fixate the target even after hearing a mispronounced label.

-Mispronunciation Sensitivity Meta-analytic Effect
+Mispronunciation Sensitivity Meta-Analytic Effect

 The above two analyses considered the data from mispronounced and correctly pronounced words separately.
 To evaluate mispronunciation sensitivity, we compared the effect size Hedges’ g for correct pronunciations with mispronunciations directly.
 To this end, we combined the two datasets.
 The moderator test was significant, QM(1) = 215.761, p < .001.
 The estimate for mispronunciation sensitivity was 0.495 (SE = 0.034), and infants’ looking times across conditions were significantly different (CI [0.429, 0.561], p < .001).
 This confirms that although infants fixate the correct object for both correct pronunciations and mispronunciations, the observed fixations to target (as measured by the effect sizes) were significantly greater for correct pronunciations.
 In other words, we observe a significant difference between the two conditions and can now quantify the modulation of fixation behavior in terms of standardized effect sizes and their variance.
-This first result has both theoretical and practical implications, as we can now reason about the amount of perturbance caused by mispronunciations and can plan future studies to further investigate this effect with suitable power.
+This first result has both theoretical and practical implications, as we can now reason about the amount of perturbation caused by mispronunciations and can plan future studies to further investigate this effect with suitable power.

-Heterogeneity was significant for both correctly pronounced (Q(103) = 625.63, p < .001) and mispronounced words, (Q(146) = 462.51, p < .001), as well as mispronunciation sensitivity, which included the moderator condition (QE(249) = 1,088.14, p < .001).
+Heterogeneity was significant for both correctly pronounced (Q(103) = 625.63, p < .001) and mispronounced words, (Q(146) = 462.51, p < .001), as well as mispronunciation sensitivity, which included the moderator “condition” (QE(249) = 1,088.14, p < .001).
 This indicated that the sample contains unexplained variance leading to significant difference between studies beyond what is to be expected based on random sampling error.
 We therefore continue with our moderator analysis to investigate possible sources of this variance.

 Object Recognition and Mispronunciation Sensitivity Modulated by Age

-To evaluate the different predictions we laid out in the introduction for how mispronunciation sensitivity will change as infants develop, we next added the moderator age (centered; continuous and measured in days but transformed into months for ease of interpreting estimates by dividing by 30.44 for Figure 3).
+To evaluate the different predictions we laid out in the introduction for how mispronunciation sensitivity will change as infants develop, we next added the moderator “age” (centered; continuous and measured in days but transformed into months for ease of interpreting estimates by dividing by 30.44 for Figure 3).